How Are Sales Forecasts Developed for an Established Business: A Full Breakdown (2026)

 Best for: Businesses in stable markets with consistent sales cycles and minimal product or pricing changes.

-Take your historical average revenue per period.
-Apply a growth rate adjustment based on business plans — new hires, new markets, new products.
-The result is your forecast.
+Take your average revenue per period.
+Apply a growth rate adjustment for business changes — new hires, new markets, new products.
+That is your forecast.

-It is fast to produce and easy to explain to executives.
-The weakness: it is backward-looking.
+Fast to produce.
+Easy to explain to executives.
+The weakness: backward-looking.
 A pipeline slowdown in the current quarter will not show up until the quarter closes.

 Pipeline-Stage Forecasting